backplane/conex/7z/README.md

 > 7-Zip is a file archiver with a high compression ratio.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/7z).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/7z).

 ## Usage